Search

 VGGNet

-Very Deep Convolutional Networks, also called VGGNet, is a type of a CNN-based model.
+Very Deep Convolutional Networks, also called VGGNet, is a type of CNN-based model.
 VGGNet uses 3×3 filters to extract fundamental features from image data.

 The model secured first and second positions in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2014.